ZeissIQS/ZeissIQS-pages/README.md

 ## Installation

-> For GOM software developers: The necessary tools are already part of the build system.
+> For ZEISS IQS software developers: The necessary tools are already part of the build system.
 You do not need to execute the following steps !

-* You need a python 3 installation
+* You need a Python 3 installation
-* Add the necessary python packages:
+* Add the necessary Python packages:

 ~~~
-python -m pip install sphinx sphinx_rtd_theme myst_parser
+python -m pip install sphinx sphinx_rtd_theme myst_parser sphinx_favicon
 ~~~

 ## Repositories